spiffyguy/FreeInfantry-Client-Setup/README.md

 >
 > 4. Follow the installer prompts, defaults are good until you get to the "components" screen.
 Be sure to choose the "cnc-ddraw, opengl" checkbox instead of the default "cnc-ddraw, dx9" checkbox.
 (Both work for linux but you will get higher FPS with the opengl renderer.)
 >
-> 5. After it's done, run the launcher with WINE
+> 5. After it's done installing, run the InfantryLauncher.exe with WINE
 >     - $ `wine path/to/drive_c/Program Files/InfantryLauncher.exe`
 >
 > 6. You are now ready to play!